risk-first/website/bets/Coding-Bets.md

 ##### "This new technology is a better fit for our problem than the one we're currently using."

 > "Sometimes a user story is generated that cannot be well estimated until the development team does some actual work to resolve a technical question or a design problem.
-The solution is to create a “spike,” which is some work whose purpose is to provide the answer or solution. " - [Spike Solution, _Agile Dictionary_](http://agiledictionary.com/209/spike/)
+The solution is to create a 'spike,' which is some work whose purpose is to provide the answer or solution. " - [Spike Solution, _Agile Dictionary_](http://agiledictionary.com/209/spike/)

 You might want to use a Spike Solution to test out replacing a badly-fitting technology for a more appropriate one.
 That is, addressing [Software Dependency](../risks/Software-Dependency-Risk.md) problems.
 For example: